 Following are the disadvantages of taking these pills:

-- These pills do not prevent ectopic pregnancy
+- These pills do not prevent an ectopic pregnancy.

-- Taking these pills may not be effective for women who weigh over 70 kgs
+- Taking these pills may not be effective for women who are above 70 kgs.

 How Do Progestin-Only Pills Work?

-The progestin hormone in these pills prevent eggs from being released by the ovaries and thickens the cervical mucus to eliminate chances of fertilization.
+The progestin hormone in these pills prevent eggs from being released by the ovaries, though not consistently, and thickens the cervical mucus to eliminate chances of fertilization.
 These pills also thin the uterus lining which prevents the sperm from reaching the egg.

 Effectiveness of Progestin Pills

 Progestin-only Pills (POP) contain the hormone progesterone and not oestrogen, which makes them lesser effective than their counterpart combination birth control pills.
 Since these pills are designed for breastfeeding women, they do not affect the baby after birth in the breastfeeding stage.
 The effectiveness rate for progestin pills is 2 to 9 pregnancies out of 100 women every year with a success rate between 87% to 99.7% for preventing pregnancies (the reason being that most women don’t take these daily as instructed).